 Anticipation (appetitive) phase

 Whatever our general dispositions to seek out or avoid sexual activity, decisions are made in the moment.
-People choose to engage or not in sexual activity based on a number of potentially conflicting factors including 1) external factors such as the characteristics of any perceived opportunities for sex, 2) internal factors, such as current mood or appraisal of the pros and cons of sex, 3) interpersonal factors, such as verbal and nonverbal communication, and 4) social factors, such as the norms, rules or laws regarding the appropriateness of sex.
+People choose to engage or not in sexual activity based on a number of potentially conflicting factors including 1) current circumstances, such as the characteristics of any perceived opportunities for sex, 2) the self and how we currently feel, such as our mood or state of physical health, 3) interpersonal and social factors, such as experiencing mutual attraction, our verbal and nonverbal communication, and the norms, rules or laws regarding the appropriateness of sex, and 4) our capacity to consent, that is to make an informed judgement, free from coercion, as to what is in our best interests.

 Our immediate incentive and willingness to engage in sexual activity depends on both our state receptiveness that is, how open we are to internal or external sexual signals in the moment, and our state responsiveness, which is how we respond physically and behaviourally.
-Both depend on the perceived function of sexual activity, which may be focused internally (e.g. personal pleasure, tension release, a boost to self-esteem), externally (e.g. another’s pleasure), interpersonally (e.g. enhancing a relationship), or socially (e.g. fulfilling an obligation to society).
+Both depend on the perceived function of sexual activity, which may be focused internally (e.g. on personal pleasure, tension release, a boost to self-esteem), externally (e.g. on another’s pleasure), interpersonally (e.g. to enhance a relationship), or socially (e.g. to fulfil an obligation to society).
 Becoming pregnant is also a potential function of some types of sexual activity, although whether that is a personal, external, interpersonal, or social function depends on the individual and their circumstances.
-Of course, at different times and on different occasions the function of sex can change depending on what it is a person wants to get out of it.
+Of course, at different times and on different occasions the function of sex can change depending on what it is that we want to get out of it.
+This can cause difficulties for couples who are struggling to conceive when the function of sex and the behaviours that surround it can make the pleasures of sex seem secondary to conception, placing a lot of pressure on people to be receptive and responsive according to a timetable or a temperature reading.

 Internal factors relating to the self that influence our incentive for sex might include our physical responsiveness due to our age and stage of life, our body image and sexual self-esteem, our physical and mental health, and our mood (e.g. excitement, boredom, anger etc.).
-External factors, in other words our social circumstances, might include the availability of a sexual partner or other erotically stimulating material, the nature of the setting and how conducive we find it, and our level of privacy.
-Interpersonal factors include our relationship status and how satisfied we feel in our relationship, our capacity and willingness to communicate what we want and don’t want to a partner, and our perception of our role in a relationship.
+External factors, in other words our social circumstances, might include the availability of an attractive and willing sexual partner, the nature of the setting and how conducive we find it, and our level of privacy.
+Interpersonal factors include our relationship status and how satisfied we are with it, our capacity and willingness to communicate to a partner what we want and don’t want, and our perception of our role in a relationship.

-Ideally, deciding whether to engage in a sexual activity will be an informed choice made with informed consent.
-Capacity to give consent depends on our understanding of what is involved, which may be influenced by our age and emotional maturity, our current state of mind and whether we are sufficiently sober to know our own mind, make an informed judgement, or communicate our wishes, and the extent to which we feel under pressure to conform to some other person’s wishes or are able (physically and psychologically) to resist unwanted, forceful, and potentially repulsive sexual advances.
+Deciding whether to engage in a sexual activity should always be a free choice made with full informed consent, free from coercion.
+Our capacity to give consent depends on a number of factors, including: 1) our understanding of what is involved, which may be influenced by our age and emotional maturity, 2) our current state of mind and whether we are sufficiently sober to know our own mind and make an informed judgement, 3) our ability to communicate our wishes, and 4) the extent to which we feel under pressure to conform to some other person’s wishes and are able (physically and psychologically) to resist unwanted and unwelcome sexual advances.

-The more reflective, confident, capable, safe, and supported in our decision-making we feel, the more this process will involve consciously weighing up of the pros and cons of sexual activity without being unduly influenced by biological, psychological, interpersonal or social factors that might impinge on our judgement.
-If the cons outweigh the pros then we are likely to be unresponsive to the idea of a sexual experience and decline to engage in sex or refuse it.
-If the pros outweigh the cons, and sex is freely chosen for personal as well as interpersonal goals, then we cross a sexual tipping point where excitatory processes are greater than any potentially inhibiting effects.
-Potentially inhibiting factors include anything that might dampen the possibility of sexual activity: these could be physical (e.g. low desire, the prospect of pain), cognitive (e.g. expectations of performance failure or judgement), emotional (e.g. feelings of shame, guilt, anxiety or other negative emotions), social (e.g. potentially falling foul of laws that restrict or prohibit certain types of sex or sex between specific people), or cultural (e.g. sex between unmarried partners in certain religious traditions).
+The more reflective, confident, capable, safe, and supported we feel in our decision-making. the more this process will involve consciously weighing up the pros and cons of sexual activity without being unduly influenced by other factors that might affect our judgement.
+If the cons outweigh the pros, then we are likely to be unresponsive to the idea of a sexual experience and decline to engage in sex or refuse it.
+If the pros outweigh the cons, and sex is freely chosen for personal as well as interpersonal goals, then we cross a sexual tipping point where sexual excitement (or the possibility of it) is greater than any potentially inhibiting effects.
+Inhibiting factors are anything that might dampen the possibility of sexual activity.
+These could be physical (e.g. low desire, pain), cognitive (e.g. expectations of performance failure or judgement), emotional (e.g. feelings of shame, guilt, anxiety or other negative emotions), social (e.g. potentially falling foul of laws that restrict or prohibit certain types of sex or sex between specific people), or cultural (e.g. sex between unmarried partners in certain religious traditions).

-The relationship between inhibitory and excitatory factors is likely to be determined by a complex system of interacting variables (Bancroft, 2009).
-Having a high level of inhibitory sensitivity should preclude responsiveness, while high levels of excitation in the absence of inhibition should lead to behaviour that engages with sexual opportunities.
-High levels of both inhibitory and excitatory factors lead to internal conflict and confusion that might be expressed in a stop-start approach to activity until one dominates over the other and sexual activity either ceases or continues to be consummated.
-If both inhibition and excitation are low then the person is in the state of sexual neutrality that Basson (2001) described as a precursor for women to becoming responsively sexually aroused, if they are willing.
+The relationship between sexual inhibition and excitement is likely to be determined by a complex system of interacting factors (Bancroft, 2009).
+While being sensitive to factors that inhibit us leads to a low probability of being responsive, high levels of excitement in the absence of inhibition should lead us to seek out or engage with sexual opportunities.
+Where there is a mixture of factors that inhibit us but also excitement at the possibility of sex (for example, in the presence of a sexually attractive person, while a bit drunk, but being in an exclusive relationship) there is likely to be a degree of conflict and confusion that might be felt as ambivalence.
+Eventually either excitement or inhibition wins out and resolves the situation, and the possibility of sexual activity either ceases or is consummated.
+If both inhibition and excitation are low then the person may be in that state of sexual neutrality that Basson (2001) described as a potential precursor for women to become responsively sexually aroused, if they are willing.

-Excitatory and inhibitory responses should not be construed as either good or bad in themselves as they depend on context.
+Sexual excitement and inhibition should not be considered either good or bad in themselves; they depend on context.
 Sometimes inhibiting a possible sexual response is exactly the right thing, for example to avoid the possibility of unsatisfying, counter-productive or dangerous sexual activities.
-This is especially true if we can be influenced by, or tend to be overly compliant with, another person’s sexual preferences that are contrary to our own, or if we think that we might act on urges towards a sexual activity that carry potentially negative consequences, such as an unwanted pregnancy or a sexually transmitted infection.
-Sexual desire and arousal can have a powerful influence on our judgement, so attending to information that supports inhibitory processes is adaptive in threatening or unsafe circumstances.
+This is especially true if, for example we can be influenced by, or tend to be overly compliant with, another person’s sexual preferences.
+Or, we might be vulnerable to act on urges towards a sexual activity that carry potentially negative consequences, such as an unwanted pregnancy or a sexually transmitted infection.
+Sexual desire and arousal can have a powerful influence on our judgement, so attending to information that supports sensible inhibition is helpful and adaptive in circumstances that are potentially threatening or unsafe.

 In order to understand your own sexual anticipations better, try answering the following questions about the factors that affect the likelihood that you would want to engage in a sexual activity at a given time: